+a.
+Reasonable Indication of Need for Services.
+In order for an individual to be determined to need waiver services, an individual must require: (a) the provision of at least one waiver service, as documented in the service plan, and (b) the provision of waiver services at least monthly or, if the need for services is less than monthly, the participant requires regular monthly monitoring which must be documented in the service plan.
+Specify the state's policies concerning the reasonable indication of the need for services:
-i.
-Minimum number of services.

-The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is:
+1. IVIII nimum number of services. e minimum number of waiver services (one or more) that an individual must require in order to be determined to d waiver services is: ii.

-ii.
 Frequency of services.
-The state requires (select one):

-The provision of waiver services at least monthly

-Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one):

-If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

-Directly by the Medicaid agency

-By the operating agency specified in Appendix A

-By a government agency under contract with the Medicaid agency.

-Specify the entity:

-Community Centered Boards, which are private, nonprofit corporations.

-c.
-Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:

-CCBs employ staff to conduct the level of care evaluations.
-Staff is required to have:

-A Bachelor's level degree of education, or five (5) years of experience in the field of developmental disabilities, or some combination of education and experience appropriate to the requirements of the position.
+The state requires (select one): The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: ility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are ( select one ): Direct tly by the Medicaid agency By the e operating agency specified in Appendix A By a government agency under contract with the Medicaid agency.
+Specif fy the entity: Other Specif Com munity Centered Boards, which are private, nonprofit corporations. - ions of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the l/professional qualifications of individuals who perform the initial evaluation of level of care for waiver oloy staff to conduct the level of care evaluations.
+Staff is required to have: or's level degree of education, or five (5) years of experience in the field of developmental disabilities, or some on of education and experience appropriate to the requirements of the position.

 d.
 Level of Care Criteria.
 Fully specify the level of care criteria that are used to evaluate and reevaluate whether an individual needs services through the waiver and that serve as the basis of the state's level of care instrument/tool.
 Specify the level of care instrument/tool that is employed.
-State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency (if applicable), including the instrument/tool utilized.
+State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency

+(if applicable), including the instrument/tool utilized.